Before combat is started a few things need to be determined:

 - 320+ no attack is possible

 Each weapon has a damage listed.
-Roll the dice listed, and if you have any bonuses to damage, like Strength or a Magical Sword, etc then add that to the total number.
+Roll the dice listed, and if you have any bonuses to damage, like Strength or a Magical Sword, etc. then add that to the total number.
 If you roll a Natural 20, roll for damage once, add all bonuses, then double the final result.
+Note: Ranged weapons do no benefit from strength or dexterity bonuses.

-When a creatures or players drops below 50% of their hit points they must make a morale check (DC 20 vs d20 + morale or wisdom bonus) or become broken.
+When a creature or player drops below 50% of their hit points they must make a morale check (DC 20 vs d20 + morale or wisdom bonus) or become broken.
+If the last attack was with a natural 20, then the check is made with Disadvantage.

 Broken combatants have two options:

 1. Flee the combat.
-If the last attack was with a natural 20, then the check is made with Disadvantage.
-If a player character has a ranged weapon readied in hand, they can make one attack against the fleeing monster.
+Move away from combat at double normal movement speed.
+If a player character (or monster) has a ranged weapon readied in hand, they can make one attack against the fleeing monster.

 2. Surrender the combat.
 Literally throw down their arms and plead for their lives.